By Ajay Shrestha, Founder of Everest Trekking Guide · Updated June 18, 2026

 Every EBC trekker eventually asks the same practical question that guidebooks rarely answer in detail: how much will WiFi and charging actually cost, checkpoint by checkpoint?
-The pattern is consistent: prices climb steadily with elevation, in direct proportion to how far solar panels, batteries, and routers had to be carried in.
+The pattern is consistent: prices climb steadily with elevation, in direct proportion to how far solar panels, batteries, and routers had to be carried in, the same logic that governs teahouse food prices rising toward Base Camp.

 In Phakding (2,610 m), WiFi and charging are typically included or cost very little.
 Namche Bazaar (3,440 m) offers the best-value connectivity on the whole trek via the Everest Link network, roughly NPR 700-800 for 24 hours of WiFi, with solar-charged electricity and device charging around NPR 100-200.